EthanThatOneKid/osm-dude/README.md

   latCoverage, // float total distance across latitude value lonCoverage, // float total distance across longitude value; optional {
-    mapWidth, // value to map the coordinate boundaries to in the x-dimension; defaults to 1 mapHeight // value to map the coordinate boundaries to in the y-dimension; defaults to 1 } // settings
+    mapWidth: mapWidth, // value to map the coordinate boundaries to in the x-dimension; defaults to 1
+    mapHeight: mapHeight // value to map the coordinate boundaries to in the y-dimension; defaults to 1 } // settings
 );